-Commonly called aubergine, this is a very common vegetable that is found in most kitchens of Asia.
-It comes from the potato family, which also includes the vegetable tomatoes and hot peppers.
-This lovely veggie that is tasty to eat is called the “poor man’s caviar” and is quite well known for its wonderful benefits.
+Commonly called Aubergine, this is a very common vegetable that is found in most kitchens of Asia.
+It comes from the potato family, which also includes vegetable, tomatoes and hot peppers.
+This lovely veggie, which is tasty to eat, is called the “poor man’s caviar” and is quite well known for its wonderful benefits.

-Helps to relieve constipation: Eggplant during pregnancy is ideal for aiding proper digestion and ensures that all nutrients are absorbed well.
-Eggplant is also found to be effective in treating digestive issues.
+Eggplant during pregnancy is ideal for aiding proper digestion and ensures that all nutrients are absorbed well.
+It is also found to be effective in treating digestive issues.

-The outer skin of the eggplant is also loaded with Nasunin that is actually an anthocyanin that is ideal for aiding in neutralizing free radicals present in your system.
-It also helps to avert the danger of DNA and cell damage during conception.
+The outer skin of the eggplant is loaded with Nasunin that is actually an anthocyanin that is ideal for aiding in neutralizing free radicals present in your system.
+It also helps to avert cell damage during conception.